-With Dylan’s huge back catalog and steady stream of contemporary work, Lisa has had the good fortune of expanding, tenfold, her own appreciation and knowledge of Dylan’s material since taking over the weekly programming of The Dylan Hour in 2006.
-She was honored to participate as a guest lecturer for a gallery tour of Experience Music Project’s exhibit Bob Dylan’s American Journey 1956-1966 at the Skirball Cultural Center in Los Angeles, California.
+Thanks to Bob Dylan’s huge back catalog and steady stream of new releases, Lisa has expanded, tenfold, her own appreciation for and knowledge of Dylan’s material since she began producing The Dylan Hours in 2006.
+She was honored to participate as a guest gallery lecturer for Experience Music Project’s 2008 traveling exhibition “Bob Dylan’s American Journey 1956-1966” at the Skirball Cultural Center in Los Angeles, California.
 She has also performed at Bob Dylan-related events at Beyond Baroque Literary Arts Center, the Ruskin Group Theatre and La Luz de Jesus Gallery in Los Angeles.

-Lisa welcomes listener requests, show theme suggestions and other feedback for The Dylan Hour.
+Lisa welcomes listener requests, show theme suggestions and other feedback for The Dylan Hours.

 Send E–mail to: [email protected]